gobstones/gobstones-guidelines/sections/technologies/technologies.md

 <!--- ---------- --->
 <!---   ESLint   --->
 <!--- ---------- --->
-In addition to `Prettier` for maintainability of codebase, `ESLint` statically analyzes the code for common errors, stylistic issues, and potential pitfalls, thus providing actionable feedback to fix such problems for `Javascript`/`Typescript`.
+In addition to `Prettier` for maintainability of codebase  throughout our project, `ESLint` statically analyzes the code for common errors, stylistic issues, and potential pitfalls, thus providing actionable feedback to fix such problems for both `Javascript` and `Typescript`, ensuring the code's quality and reliability.
 <details>
 <summary>Expand to view more about <b>ESLint</b></summary>